electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 #### Creating Orchestration Variables

 - Click on **VARIABLES** tab.
-Now you need to create temperature, humidity and door open thresholds and additional variable to produce door open Cases. (??? explain more ?)
+Now you need to create temperature and humidity thresholds, door open counter and limit.
 - Click **Add Variable**.
 ![Variables](https://imgur.com/75kHG00.png)
 - Create a varable for the temperature threshold: